 Archives: The Office Party

-The following short story originally appeared on McSweeney’s Internet Tendency.
-A version of it is also included in my collection, The Salvation of Billy Wayne Carter and Other Stories.
+Note: This very silly short story was originally published on McSweeney’s Internet Tendency several years ago.
+They removed it after it was re-published in my collection, the Salvation of Billy Wayne Carter and Other Stories.

 The Office Party